 Cast Iron Dutch Ovens and Stainless Steel Cookware are immensely popular in the kitchen.
 Both types of cookware have their place when preparing food.
 That is until we start comparing which piece is better than the other.

 The one major difference between cast-iron Dutch ovens and stainless steel cookware is that the latter is seen as the more modern form of cookware.

 Is a Dutch oven better than a Stainless Steel pot?
 The answer to this question can only be determined by what it is that you wish to get out of the pot.
-By identifying the factors that reveal whether it is better to use a cast-iron Dutch oven or stainless steel cookware are heat conduction and retention, the chemical reaction to specific food sources and durability.
+Identifying the factors that reveal whether it is better to use a cast-iron Dutch oven or stainless steel cookware are heat conduction and retention, the chemical reaction to specific food sources, and durability.

 Then there is also the small matter of affordability.
 Is a Dutch oven more affordable than stainless steel pots?
 We will also dive into that a little later.
 Stick around to learn a bit more.

 Both Dutch ovens and stainless steel pots score well in several spheres.
 Ultimately it is what you the individual will be using the pots for that will determine the type of cookware that is better to use in the kitchen.

 When all has been considered, you want the cookware that you will use most in your kitchen.
 At some point, you will need to determine whether a Dutch oven is more versatile and durable than stainless steel cookware.